quesihealy/cf7-pipedrive/readme.txt

 * Moved from CURL to Wordpress http API
 * Updated readme to include Pipedrive info and links
 * Changed name in documentation

+= 1.2.1 =
+* Fixed issue with JS not being loaded in admin and dropdowns not displaying
+* Added message to my call for emails to check CF7 version before emailing
+* Added warning for possible issues with older CF7 versions